Have you ever thought about starting a side hustle? Need to make some extra money, but not sure how to get started?

-We may decide to become more involved, once the kids are a little older and we have more time to dedicate to the process.
+Once the kids are a little older and we have more time to dedicate to the process, we may decide to become more involved.
 I think it’s a great way to earn extra money on the side.
-Or even as a full-time job, if you put in the effort.
+Or even as a full-time job if you put in the effort.

 The Wrap Up

-Real estate wholesaling isn’t exactly for the faint of heart, and appears to require quick thinking and an even faster turnaround.
-But they were able to make good money and were successful together as a family. #TeamworkMakesTheDreamWork
+Real estate wholesaling isn’t exactly for the faint of heart and appears to require quick thinking and an even faster turnaround.
+But they could make good money and were successful together as a family. #TeamworkMakesTheDreamWork

 Here are some takeaways I jotted down from Andrew’s interview:

-- Tackling the most difficult projects will very often result in a greater sense of accomplishment, plus help you grow as a person.
+- Tackling the most challenging projects will often result in a greater sense of accomplishment and help you grow as a person.

-- Sometimes you need to spend money, in order to make money.
-(But only if you actually have the money to spend, and won’t suffer dire consequences if the business deal goes south).
+- Sometimes you need to spend money, to make money.
+(But only if you have the money to spend and won’t suffer dire consequences if the business deal goes south).

 - Stepping outside of your comfort zone can benefit you long term and teach you valuable skills to move your career forward.